 This is a measurement device I created and had a friend 3D print to help align the driveshaft

 The idea is pretty simple - it will bolt to the transmission output flange (or giubo) with a Bosch laser distance measurement device designed to fit right in the middle.
 The laser outputs centered from the giubo.
-The goal will be to simply bolt it to the trans and then move the engine/transmission until the laser points to the center of the rear driveshaft which is still installed in the car.
+The idea is to simply bolt it to the trans and then move the engine/transmission until the laser points to the center of the rear driveshaft r0which is still installed in the car.
 The Bosch laser device I am using is also a measuring device, so it will also tell me the length the front driveshaft needs to be

 Giubo with the laser measurement tool installed